 Quick Pickled Red Onions + Jalapeños are an easy way to liven up any sandwich, roast or casserole.
 Keep a jar in the fridge for whenever you want to add a spicy, bright flavor to whatever you’re eating!

 I’ve always been interested in the idea of pickling something at home.
 It sounds pretty complicated, doesn’t it?
 Like you’ll need to relearn chemistry or something to make it happen.
 Cause who remembers chemistry, right?
 Tell me I’m not alone in that… Anyone?

-I wanted to make pickled onions and jalapenos to put on a pulled pork sandwich (recipe coming soon) instead of coleslaw because I cannot eat cabbage while I’m breast feeding my baby.
-I used a really simple pickling liquid of water, apple cider vinegar, salt and sugar for this first try just to see how it turned out.
-They were sooo good!
-I know everyone thinks of jalapenos as just being hot, but they have a great flavor of their own entirely separate from the hot aspect.
-Even if you don’t like hot stuff, I think you might like pickled jalapenos.
+I wanted to make pickled onions and jalapeños to put on a pulled pork sandwich instead of coleslaw for something a little different.
+I used a really simple pickling liquid of water, apple cider vinegar, salt and sugar for this, and they were sooo good!
+I know everyone thinks of jalapeños as just being hot, but they have a great flavor of their own entirely separate from the hot aspect.
+Even if you don’t like hot stuff, I think you might like pickled jalapeños.

-Next, I’ll be adding some pickling spices and carrots to make those yummy pickled carrots, onions and jalapenos you can get in those divey Mexican restaurants.
+Next, I’ll be adding some pickling spices and carrots to make those yummy pickled carrots, onions and jalapeños you can get in those divey Mexican restaurants.
 Those are the best!
 I better get a bigger jar…

-The red onions turn a lovely light purple/pink color and the jalapenos still retain some of the crunch, but they are also soft and easy to eat.
+The red onions turn a lovely light purple/pink color and the jalapeños still retain some of the crunch, but they are also soft and easy to eat.
 These would be good on any sandwich, in a tuna salad, or on their own!